-Arguably the most famous hotel in New York, the Plaza represents everything visitors expect from Manhattan: elegance, arrogance and a great view of Central Park.
-Recently renovated, the underground food court offers a range of dining options at different price points, while down the block, high-end shopping on Fifth Avenue can do some serious damage to your credit card.
-Hire a horse-drawn carriage across the street to carry you through the park to complete the classic NYC itinerary.
+Arguably the most famous hotel in New York, the Plaza represents everything you’d expect from Manhattan: elegance, sophistication and a great view of Central Park.
+Recently renovated, the underground food court offers a range of dining options at different price points, while just down the block, high-end shopping on Fifth Avenue can do some serious damage to your credit card.
+Hire a horse-drawn carriage across the street to transport you through the park to complete the classic New York City itinerary.

-Situated along the prestigious Billionaires’ Row, the luxuriously large rooms at the Four Seasons New York offer a rarely found sense of space in the sardine-tin streets of Manhattan.
-Each feels made for movie-style makeovers, with walk-in closets and specially-designed makeup areas with custom mirrors.
-Wake up fresh from an evening at Ty Bar – which specializes in barrel-aged bourbon – to far-reaching views from the massive windows, before taking advantage of the complimentary Rolls-Royce to cruise around Midtown.
-Return for lunch at The Garden, an indoor restaurant that feels like dining under the canopy of an enchanted forest.
+Situated on the prestigious Billionaires’ Row, the Four Seasons Hotel New York offers a rarely found sense of space in the sardine-tin streets of Manhattan.
+Each of the luxuriously large rooms feels made for movie-style makeovers, with walk-in closet and a specially designed make-up area with custom mirrors.
+Wake up fresh from an evening at Ty Bar – which specializes in barrel-aged bourbon – to far-reaching views through the massive windows, before taking advantage of the complimentary Rolls-Royce to cruise around Midtown.
+Return for lunch at the Garden – an indoor restaurant that feels like dining under the canopy of an enchanted forest.

-Green and lush, the modern 1 Hotel Central Park grounds travelers in the elements after a day spent pounding the city pavement.
-Reclaimed wooden fixtures and furnishings adorn sleek guest rooms, some of which feature a glass shower in the middle of the room (make sure you’re sharing with close friends!).
+Green and lush, the modern 1 Hotel Central Park grounds you in the elements after a day spent pounding the New York streets.
+Reclaimed-wood fixtures and fittings adorn the sleek guest rooms, some of which feature a glass shower in the middle of the room (so make sure you’re sharing with close friends).
 Close to Central Park, Carnegie Hall and MoMA, it’s the ideal base for exploring Midtown proper.

-It’s all sparkle and glamor at the Baccarat Hotel, inspired by the French crystal of the same name.
-Elaborate chandeliers can be found hanging from the ceiling in the hotel’s lobby, bar and salon.
-Bright white walls and chrome furnishings bring elegant clean lines to each luxe guest room.
-Home to the first dedicated spa by skincare brand La Mer, the hotel also boasts its own checkered-floor swimming pool surrounded by Côte d’Azur-style daybeds and cabanas.
+It’s all sparkle and glamor at the Baccarat Hotel, inspired by the French crystal that gives it its name.
+Elaborate chandeliers hang in the lobby, bar and salon, while bright-white walls and chrome furnishings bring elegant clean lines to each luxe guest room.
+Home to the first dedicated spa of skincare brand La Mer, the hotel also boasts a checkered-floor swimming pool surrounded by Riviera-style daybeds and cabanas.

 Guests looking to relive 1930s New York will feel right at home at the Chatwal, where bellhops wear pillbox hats and the lobby bar serves retro cocktails.
-The former hangout of Hollywood heavyweights of yesteryear (John Barrymore, Fred Astaire etc), the Chatwal is appropriately located in the middle of Manhattan’s Theater District, near most of today’s hottest Broadway shows.
-The hotel is also socially conscious: it encourages guests to participate in its Pack for a Purpose initiative, collecting art materials and school supplies for the children of incarcerated parents.
-Travelers with a little extra cash can book one of 12 luxury guest suites, complete with jaw-dropping stone terraces.
+The former hangout of Hollywood heavyweights of yesteryear – John Barrymore, Fred Astaire – the Chatwal is appropriately located in the Theater District of Manhattan, near most of the hottest Broadway shows.
+The hotel is also socially conscious: it encourages guests to participate in the Pack for a Purpose initiative, collecting art materials and school supplies for the children of incarcerated parents.
+Travelers with a little extra cash can book a luxury guest suite, complete with an elegant stone terrace.

-Budget travelers looking for an affordable hotel room in the West Village with lots of history should look no further than The Jane.
-Originally designed as a cheap place for sailors to stay in, these tiny rooms (even for New York) are reminiscent of ship cabins, and even housed survivors of the Titanic in 1912.
-Stepping into the tiled walls of the lobby, with its dark-wood reception desk, feels like traveling back in time to an era of skeleton keys and white-gloved bellhops.
+Budget travelers looking for an affordable hotel room in the West Village with lots of history should look no further than the Jane Hotel.
+Originally designed as a cheap place for sailors to stay, the rooms – that are tiny, even by New York standards – are reminiscent of ship cabins, and even housed survivors of the Titanic in 1912.
+Stepping into the tile-walled lobby – complete with dark-wood reception desk – feels like traveling back in time to an era of skeleton keys and white-gloved bellhops.

-Housed in the former home of the National Maritime Union, The Maritime Hotel leans heavily into the nautical theme with its porthole windows, dark-wood decor and sea-inspired artwork.
-The hotel sits slap bang in the middle of the Meatpacking District, surrounded by trendy bars and restaurants.
-Whether you choose a superior room or a penthouse, guests are guaranteed a first-class stay.
+Housed in the former home of the National Maritime Union, the Maritime Hotel leans heavily on the nautical theme with porthole windows, dark-wood decor and sea-inspired artwork.
+The hotel sits slap-bang in the middle of the Meatpacking District, surrounded by trendy bars and restaurants.
+Whether you choose a superior room or a penthouse, you’re guaranteed a first-class stay.

-The High Line Hotel is named for the elevated train tracks that were re-envisioned as a linear park in 2009, but the history of the red-brick Collegiate Gothic building goes back much further.
+The High Line Hotel is named after the elevated train tracks that were re-envisioned as a linear park in 2009, but the history of the red-brick collegiate gothic building goes back much further.
 Built in 1895, the hotel was originally a seminary (and part of it still is today).
-Before that, an apple orchard sat on the family estate, which was where Clement Clarke Moore wrote ‘Twas the Night Before Christmas.’
-Each of The High Line Hotel’s 60 rooms honor this history with Western Electric rotary phones, antique furniture and vintage typewriters.
+Before that, an apple orchard sat on the family estate, which was where Clement Clarke Moore wrote ‘Twas the Night Before Christmas.
+Each of the 60 rooms in the High Line Hotel honor this history, with Western Electric rotary phones, antique furniture and vintage typewriters.

-The Beekman is housed inside one of Manhattan’s original skyscrapers erected in 1883.
-The centerpiece of the landmark hotel is the nine-story atrium bordered by Victorian wrought-iron railings, evocative of 1930s murder mysteries, not present-day Manhattan.
-It’s hard to find craftsmanship like this in New York these days.
-The eclectic style, quirky art collection and historic resonance of The Beekman elevates the Financial District into a destination beyond weary business travelers.
+The Beekman is housed inside one of the original Manhattan skyscrapers that was built in 1883.
+The centerpiece of the landmark hotel is the nine-story atrium bordered by Victorian wrought-iron railings, more evocative of 1930s murder mysteries than present-day Manhattan.
+It’s hard to find craftsmanship like this in New York nowadays.
+The eclectic style, unique art collection and historic resonance of the Beekman elevates the Financial District into a destination beyond weary business travelers.